 Years later, with the advent of cell phones and their audio recording capabilities, I would record all kinds of situations to preserve moments when I would think of it.
 I've got hundreds of those recordings; spanning more than a decade.

-This year, during lockdown, I decided to get serious about field recording and purchased some high-end professional field recording gear.
+In 2020, during lockdown, I decided to get serious about field recording and purchased some high-end professional field recording gear.
 Several industry standard microphones and a Sound Devices Mixpre later, I began recording sounds to be used in various productions or just to escape with.

 I began a Bandcamp account and have decided to host my field recordings there.